Education Programs

 Curriculum Connections

-• Grade 7 - Towards Confederation
+• Towards Confederation

 Trappers & Trade PDFs (Grades 4 and Up)

-This fur trade role-playing game is based on the real historical competition between the 2 forts at this site.
-Students become clerk traders from the forts or take on the historical identities of trappers coming to trade.
+Students take on the historical identities of trappers coming to trade or try out the role of clerks working at the forts.
 The companies compete for furs while the trappers bargain at the forts and trade among themselves to get the items they want.
 Students are immersed in the fur trade, trade using the Made Beaver Standard, and discover for themselves the power of competition.

 Grades: 4 to adult